divvun/CorpusTools/docs/docs/scripts/parallelize.md

 # parallelize

-**NOTE!** This section is partly outdated.
-Some files are moved from _svn_ to _github_ (especially the `langs` ones).

 Parallelize parallel corpus files, write the results to .tmx and .txm.html files.

 NB!
-When debugging alignment, use [reparallelize](#reparallelize), it reconverts all files and realigns the file anew.
+When debugging alignment, use [reparallelize](https://giellalt.github.io/CorpusTools/scripts/reparallelize/), it reconverts all files and realigns the file anew.

+## SVN dependencies

-parallelize depends on various files from the Divvun/Giellatekno SVN, at least the following directories need to exist in $GTHOME:
+parallelize depends on various files from the Divvun/Giellatekno SVN, at least the following directory need to exist in $GTHOME:

-- langs (specifically, the abbr.txt files)
 - gt/common

-- gt/script
+## Java dependency

 It also requires Java if you wish to use the default (included) alignment program TCA2.
 For convenience, a pre-compiled version of TCA2's alignment.jar-file is included in SVN and installed by CorpusTools, but if you have ant installed, you can recompile it by simply typing "ant" in corpustools/tca2.

-Alternatively, you can align with Hunalign, if you have that installed (or don't have Java).
-Hunalign is faster, and the quality is less dependent on predefined dictionaries (though it can use those as well).
-Neither system gives perfect alignments.

 By default, it uses the $GTHOME/gt/common/src/anchor.txt file as an anchor dictionary for alignment.
 If your language pair is not in this dictionary, you